craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northeastern Central/Greater Villages & Cities/Yerba.md

 ### Quote
 "The world began in Yerba, and it continues to revolve around it."

-Yerba is a large city in [[The Kingdom of Prosper]].
-Paved in cobble and built of wood & thatch, this city provides a classical feeling of wonder to those who wander through it.
+Yerba is a large city in [[The Kingdom of Prosper]] - if not for the monarchy, Yerba might be the capital city of the region.
+The roads are paved in cobble and the houses built of wood & thatch, promoting a classical feeling of wonder to those who wander through here.

 ### General Public Disposition